dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 - FR-514 Automation tab MUST expose an ordered list: `AddStudy` sequence (already present).
 Clicking the small `+` button in Previous Reports section MUST execute the configured modules in `AddStudy` sequence in order.
 - FR-515 Supported modules in `AddStudy` include: `AddPreviousStudy`, `GetStudyRemark`, `GetPatientRemark`.
 Unknown modules are ignored.

-## Update: PACS Custom Procedure â€“ Invoke Open Study (2025-10-13, updated 2025-10-15)
+## Update: PACS Custom Procedure ?
+Invoke Open Study (2025-10-13, updated 2025-10-15)
-- FR-516 SpyWindow Custom Procedures MUST include a PACS method `InvokeOpenStudy` labeled "Invoke open study".
+- FR-516 AutomationWindow Custom Procedures MUST include a PACS method `InvokeOpenStudy` labeled "Invoke open study".
 - FR-517 `PacsService` MUST expose `InvokeOpenStudyAsync()` which runs the procedure tag `InvokeOpenStudy`.
 - FR-518 No fallback or auto-seed MUST exist for `InvokeOpenStudy`.
 The procedure MUST be authored explicitly by the user per PACS.
 If it is missing, the system MUST throw an error indicating the procedure is not defined for the current PACS profile.
 - FR-518a Per-PACS storage: UiBookmarks and Custom Procedures are stored under `%AppData%/Wysg.Musm/Radium/Pacs/{pacs_key}/` so each PACS profile maintains its own configuration.